FCP FAQ

 Help!
 Something’s not working!

-You've probably enabled Background Rendering.
+You've probably enabled Background render.
 This feature is good for complex timelines, but it creates large render files in ProRes 422 format.
 If your Mac is fast enough to render your timeline in real-time, you can turn this off.

 - Make a selection, with the Select tool or the Range Selection tool.